vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 That (union), (according to some), comes about by the act of one only—as in the case of a post and the falcon—because it is (said to be) effected by meditation, study etc. of a human being (purus.a).
 [However, we believe that] it comes about by the act of both—as in the case of (two fighting) rams.
 (Kaun. ḍinya ad PS 1.1)

 This mystical union, therefore, lies not entirely in the hands of the aspirant.
 The difference, Kaun. ḍinya observes, between his and other salvation doctrines is precisely this: only Siva’s grace saves.
 In order that man may receive it, God ´ has descended in an act of mercy and taught the doctrine as worded in the Pāśupatas¯utras.
 In biblical terms: ‘And the Word was made flesh, and dwelt among us, full of grace and truth’ (John 1:14).
 These S¯utras are therefore seen as divine revelation and Kaun. ḍinya’s task it is to proclaim and explain them, that is, like Kuśika before him, to bring the good news.
-When its contents is fully understood and put into praxis (viddhi), the believer becomes qualified (adhikārakr.tatva) to receive that grace, which is concomittant with the removal of his separation (viyoga) from GoḍUnited with God he shares in His omniscience and omnipotence, and all his suffering comes to an enḍHe experiences, in Byzantine terms, theˆosis (             ).
+When its contents is fully understood and put into praxis (viddhi), the believer becomes qualified (adhikārakr.tatva) to receive that grace, which is concomittant with the removal of his separation (viyoga) from God.
+United with God he shares in His omniscience and omnipotence, and all his suffering comes to an end.
+He experiences, in Byzantine terms, theˆosis (             ).

 The power of the word

 Intrinsically connected with the soteriological claim of the Pāśupata faith is the tradition that the holy word is passed down a lineage of accomplished teachers, who all, at the moment that they divulge the truth in the appropriate ritual setting, impersonate the divine incarnation, a doctrine not altogether different from Jesus’ message to his apostles: ‘For it is not ye that speak, but the Spirit of your Father which speaketh in you’ (Matthew 10:20).

 However, in my view the Indian type of religion, to which the Pāśupata faith belongs, pushes this idea further than Catholicism, notwithstanding the Fourth Lateran Council and that of Trent on the Eucharist, and this has to do with its concept of primordial sound (śabda).
-Despite some similarity, but essentially unlike the evangelist John’s logos, the revealed word, or rather its sound, is conceived of as an embodiment of divine power that has, we could say, the magic potency to actualize or reify the divine and to deify those by whose mouths it is pronounceḍThis feature of the Indian religions, the idea of śabdabrahman, is the legacy of the Vedic brahmins.
+Despite some similarity, but essentially unlike the evangelist John’s logos, the revealed word, or rather its sound, is conceived of as an embodiment of divine power that has, we could say, the magic potency to actualize or reify the divine and to deify those by whose mouths it is pronounced.
+This feature of the Indian religions, the idea of śabdabrahman, is the legacy of the Vedic brahmins.
 It has given rise to much hocus-pocus, on the one hand, and to sublime monuments of spirituality on the other.
 3

 At the same time, this magic potency accounts for the fact that the revelation is not thought to be meant for everybody’s ears.
 After pronouncing the word